 3. It’s Scalable and Easier to Manage

 Applications built with serverless technology can scale with ease.
-Serverless functions are implemented as requested, automatically adjusting to match the volume or traffic of requests.
-Because cloud service providers operate under robust service level agreements, surges in requests should not impact your application performance.
+Serverless functions are implemented as needed, automatically adjusting to match request volume or traffic.
+Because cloud service providers operate under robust service-level agreements, surges in requests should not affect your application’s performance.
 As a result, traffic surges become a worry of the past for modern cloud development!

 4. Serverless Computing Enables Rapid Iterations for Product Development